MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/multiplayer-manager/mpm-flowcharts/mpm-shut-down.md

 ---
-title: Flowchart - Shut down a multiplayer game
+title: Flowchart - Shut down a multiplayer session
 description: Flowcharts depicting shutting down a multiplayer session after a multiplayer game is complete and the session is no longer needed. ms.assetid: f80eb3ca-faf5-459e-8f55-acb9aedec542 ms.date: 04/04/2017